Avoid holiday disasters – a guide to the perfect family holiday checklist

 Check the weather forecast before and pack for all seasons – Dress appropriately!

-If you’re going on a summer holiday, don’t go and pack three winter coats and lots of hats and scarves.
+If you’re going on a summer holiday, don’t pack three winter coats and lots of hats and scarves.
 Common sense would mean that you would need to pack predominantly summer gear.
 However, on the occasion, there may be rain or even a dip in temperature at night.
 So, pack some rain gear and extra layers to make sure you’re covered when the weather turns.

 Google places to visit or purchase a guide on the country/town that you are visiting